 - SAVE – click to save the project.
 Don’t forget to click this when you edit the project.

-- EPORT – click to select the file type you need for exporting the project to another platform or package it as Appery.io plug-in:
+- EXPORT – click to select the file type you need for exporting the project to another platform or package it as a private plug-in or enable auto update:

 - TEST – click the button to test the app in a desktop web browser.
 If you want to edit testing settings, click the arrow icon: